Last Revised: December 17, 2015

 Simultaneous Service on Other Boards

-Absent prior approval of the Committee, no independent director may serve on the Boards of more than five other public companies and no employee director may serve on the Boards of more than two other public companies.
+Absent prior approval of the Committee, no independent director may serve on the boards of more than four other public companies and no independent director who also serves as a CEO or in an equivalent position or employee director may serve on the boards of more than two other public companies.

 Every director should seek the consent of the Committee (through the Chief Executive Officer) and confirm the absence of any actual or potential conflict prior to accepting any invitation to serve on any for-profit board.